Child Care: Child Care Guide

 - Inexperienced providers may go out of business after a short time.

-LICENSING AND ACCREDITATION
+CHILD CARE LICENSING AND ACCREDITATION

 Regulations are only MINIMAL standards, not indicators of quality.
 Accreditation by the National Association for the Education of Young Children (centers) or the National Association for Family Child Care (homes) is an indication of meeting quality standards.

-Reprinted with the permission of Child Care Network, Washtenaw County 4C
+Portions reprinted with the permission of Child Care Network, Washtenaw County 4C